-20 DISCIPLINE
+20. DISCIPLINE

 Every student is required to maintain discipline and decorum both inside and outside the institution campus.
-They shall follow the Honour Code (Appendix A5) and should not indulge in any activity which can tarnish the reputation of the University or Institution.
-The Principal shall refer any act of indiscipline by students to the Discipline and Welfare Committee and other appropriate committees.
+They shall follow all the rules and regulations and should not indulge in any activity which can tarnish the reputation of the University or Institution.
+The Principal shall refer any act of indiscipline by students to the Discipline and Welfare Committee and other appropriate committees for action.

-21 SPECIAL PROVISIONS
+21. SPECIAL PROVISIONS